Toporin/Seedkeeper-Applet/README.md

 A label can be attached to each seed stored in secure memory.
 This can be used e.g. to provide a short description in less than 128 characters.

 A seed can be exported in two ways, as defined during seed creation:
-* In plaintext: the seed is shown in plaintext on the SeedKeeperTool and can be copied to any wallet
+* In plaintext: the seed is shown in plaintext on the SeedKeeper-Tool and can be copied to any wallet
 * In encrypted form: the seed is encrypted for a specific device based on the authentikey, and can only be exported for that specific device.

 The export in encrypted export is obviously more secure and it also allows end-to-end seed encryption, where the seed is generated on-card in a SeedKeeper then exported encrypted to any number of backup device and finally to a Satochip hardware wallet.
 Note however that encrypted export only works with compatible devices ( SeedKeeper and Satochip currently).
 Note also that if a seed is marked as 'Encrypted export only', it cannot be exported in plaintext for security!